offen/analyticstxt/draft-offen-analyticstxt.md

 ##### anonymous

 Each event that is collected is anonymous.
-There is no way to connect group multiple pageviews by user or similar.
+There is no way to connect and group multiple pageviews by user or similar.

 ##### session